mekb-turtle/odus/README.md

 Basic configuration is done in [config.h](config.h)

-#### This project has not been audited for bugs and vulnerabilites, I don't recommend using this on systems that you care about security
+#### This project has not been audited for bugs and vulnerabilites, I don't recommend using this on systems that you care about security.
+I recommend using doas instead.

 TODO: